cisagov/get.gov/pages/help/help_account-management.md

 ### New registrar requires Login.gov account

 In November 2023, we launched a new .gov registrar.
 You must have a Login.gov account to request or manage domains in this new registrar.
-Login.gov provides a simple and secure process for signing into many government services with one account.
+Login.gov provides a simple and secure process for signing in to many government services with one account.

 ### If you had an account in the old .gov registrar